OdyseeTeam/odysee-api/readme.md

 **1. Initialize and launch the containers**

-This will pull and launch SDK and postgres images, which lbrytv requires to operate.
+This will pull and launch lbrynet and postgres images, which lbrytv requires to operate.

 `docker-compose up app`